rawsrc/PhpEcho/README.md

 - if linked to a class instance use the constant `HELPER_BINDED_TO_CLASS_INSTANCE`
 - if the generated code is already escaped (to avoid double quote) use the constant : `HELPER_RETURN_ESCAPED_DATA`

-For example, have a look at the helper that returns the HTML attribute `checked`:
+For example, have a look at the helper that returns the HTML attribute `checked`:<br>
 This helper compares two values and if they are equal return the string `" checked "`
 ```php
 $checked = function($p, $ref) use ($is_scalar): string {